 Why Should You Buy an Engagement Ring with Your Birthstone?

-Every zodiac sign has a celestial gem that offers the possessor various spiritual and health benefits.
+Every zodiac sign has a celestial gem such as black obsidian that offers the possessor various spiritual and health benefits.
 This is also why embracing your zodiac identity through birthstone is becoming off-beat and popular these days.

 An engagement ring with your birthstone is a perfect fit for brides whose best friend doesn’t happen to be a diamond.
 Furthermore, these are more meaningful, out-of-the-box and better heirloom materials.
 Even if these rings are worn as a hero piece, they look rather sophisticated and symbolic.

 Whether you go for a conventional diamond ring or an out-of-the-box mystic birthstone engagement ring, choosing a stone can be a mammoth task.
 Although each stone has its unique presence, the evaluation parameters remain the same.

 The four C’s, the cut, colour, carat, and clarity, are a few important factors that you must consider while buying an engagement ring.
 These factors measure the beauty, cut precision and brilliance of the stone, knowledge known to be reserved for professionals.

 However, you, too, can train yourself with this ‘knowledge’ pretty easily.
 All you need to do is learn the basics!

 The cut of a stone is about its proportion and how it has been cut to bring out its beauty.
 For instance, a diamond looks very dull if its flat top surface is too large in area.
 Furthermore, a stone shouldn’t be cut too deep either as it makes a tiny black dot appear on its bottom.

 Therefore, you should familiarise yourself with a few different stone cuts to identify a quality cut stone from the clutter.